Sgant1/Winedemic/technology.md

 ## Data Cleaning and Analysis

-Pandas will be used to clean the data and perform an exploratory analysis.
-Further analysis will be completed using Python.
+We used Python in Jupyter Notebook with the Pandas, Matplotlib and NumPy libraries to clean the data and perform an exploratory analysis.
+We used  ___ to export to SQL.

 ## Database Storage

-We will be storing our data in PostgreSQL ad using PgAdmin 4 to display the data.
+We will be storing our data in PostgreSQL and using PgAdmin 4 to display the data.

 ## Machine Learning